City-of-Helsinki/drupal-tools/README.md

 #### Remove files

-Calling `$filemanager->removefiles()` multiple times should be safe, and will not fail if the file does not exist.
+Calling `$filemanager->removefiles()` multiple times should be safe, even if the file does not exist.

-You can either pass an entire folder or individual files.
+You can either pass an entire folder or individual files:

 ```php
 $fileManager->removeFiles($options, [